uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

                                 Local Size -------------------+

 :class:`Problem`
 ================

 .. class:: Problem

+   ..
+NOTE:: We are currently in the process of transitioning from
+      :class:`LocalParameterization` to :class:`Manifolds` in the
+      Ceres Solver API.
+During this period, :class:`Problem` will support using both :class:`Manifold` and
+      :class:`LocalParameterization` objects interchangably.
+In
+      particular, adding a :class:`LocalParameterization` to a
+      parameter block is the same as adding a :class:`Manifold` to that parameter block.
+For methods in the API affected by this change, see their documentation below.

    :class:`Problem` holds the robustified bounds constrained non-linear least squares problem :eq:`ceresproblem_modeling`.
 To